 The inbox design is very modern and intuitive, so you won't have any usability issues.
 Plus, it has a sleek look with a light purple color scheme that is very appealing.
 You can use it on your computer's browser, or on their iOS and Android apps.ProtonMail - Encrypted Email

 Power users will probably want to stick to Gmail, but Inbox is an interesting alternative for those who want more automation in their email workflow.
 The app goes further than Gmail in terms of automatically sorting messages and deciding how important they are and where they should go.

 Updates about travel and deliveries get bundled together, for example, and you can create customized bundles for low priority messages too.
 Attachments and images are displayed right in line with the messages and it's possible to snooze emails to a later date as well.Inbox by Gmail

 Microsoft is working hard at upping its email game (and its mobile apps across the board) and Outlook is further evidence of that.
 It looks the part, brings you all the features you're likely to need, and can sort your incoming messages into varying levels of importance on your behalf.

 What do you think is best email app for Android?
+Do you have a favorite not listed here?
 Let us know in the comments below.